Which VHF Marine Radio Channels To Use [& When?]

 These channels are where communication would continue after making contact on channel 09.
 Non-urgent matters, requests, and other information is relayed here.

-Working channels are not permitted for casual conversation, and messages need to be brief, to the point and follow marine VHF radio protocol.
+Working channels are not permitted for casual conversation, and messages need to be brief, to the point and follow marine VHF radio protocol for purposes like marina docking, communicating with locks, and bridge operations.

 Channel NumberTransmits On:Receives On: